-Information about gravitational-wave detections made by LIGO to date.
+Information about gravitational-wave detections made by the LIGO-Virgo-KAGRA Collaborations to date.

-Jump to a separate page for a specific event (listed in reverse-chronological order), or see the General Detection Resources section below for further information on LIGO detections.
+Jump to a separate page for a specific event (listed in reverse-chronological order of announcement date), or see the General Detection Resources section below for further information on LIGO detections.

 General Detection Resources